 Louisiana State University hasn't always been the LSU we know it as today.
 When classes first began in 1860 at Louisiana State Seminary of Learning and Military Academy under superintendent William Tecumseh Sherman (yes, that William Tecumseh Sherman), the school didn't have any tradition or color.
 Literally.

-One hundred and sixty years later, LSU is a float-on-wheels bursting with vivaciousness, spirit and a rich history in the SEC.
+More than 160 later, LSU is a float-on-wheels bursting with vivaciousness, spirit and a rich history in the SEC.
 Every diehard LSU Tigers fan has sung neck at a home LSU football game.
-They’ve visited live mascot Mike the Tiger at his exhibit outside Death Valley.
-They know Ed Orgeron’s homecoming story.
+They've visited live mascot Mike the Tiger at his exhibit outside Death Valley.
+They know Ed Orgeron's homecoming story.

 But what even the oldest Baton Rouge residents might not know is the story behind the purple and gold or that blue and white were actually LSU's first colors.
 LSU is famous across the NCAA for the pair of colors, but how did the school originally settle on them?